bastelbude1/aiohue/README.md

 ### Virtual Environment Setup

-The scripts automatically activate the virtual environment at `/home/baste/HA/venv/` if available.
+The scripts automatically activate the virtual environment if available.
 To set up your own:

 ```bash
 python3 -m venv venv